reinai/FlappyBirdAI/README.md

 ## About project
 Implementation of Flappy Bird reinforcement learning agent by using two approaches:
-  * Q learning (150 000 episodes, trained 7 hours)
+  * Q learning (2000 episodes - trained about 2 minutes, 150 000 episodes - trained 7 hours)
-  * Monte Carlo Q learning
+  * Monte Carlo Q learning (2000 episodes - trained about 9 minutes, 50 000 episodes - don't know the exact time, 150 000 episodes - trained 11.5 hours)

-  In folder [basic-q-learning](https://github.com/reinai/FlappyBirdAI/tree/master/FlappyBird/basic-q-learning) we have already trained our model with basicq_2000.txt, and in folder [monte-carlo-q-learning](https://github.com/reinai/FlappyBirdAI/tree/master/FlappyBird/monte-carlo-q-learning) with monte_2000.txt.
-All you have to do is runQLearning to see the results.
+  In folder [basic-q-learning](https://github.com/reinai/FlappyBirdAI/tree/master/FlappyBird/basic-q-learning) we trained our model with basicq_2000.txt and basicq_150000.txt, so just run runBasicQLearning.py and open one of these files, and in folder [monte-carlo-q-learning](https://github.com/reinai/FlappyBirdAI/tree/master/FlappyBird/monte-carlo-q-learning) with monte_2000.txt and results_150000.txt and run runMonteCarloQLearning.py.

 ## Programs & libraries needed in order to run this project
 * [PLE: A Reinforcement Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/#) mimicking the Arcade Learning Environment interface, allowing a quick start to Reinforcement Learning in Python